jamesplease/app-meta.js/README.md

 [![Dependency Status](https://david-dm.org/jmeas/app-meta.svg)](https://david-dm.org/jmeas/app-meta)
 [![devDependency Status](https://david-dm.org/jmeas/app-meta/dev-status.svg)](https://david-dm.org/jmeas/app-meta#info=devDependencies)

-Often, you will want to know meta information about the application you are working on.
+A common feature I include in my client side apps is meta information about the application itself.
 Three common values are:

 - the version
 - the commit SHA that is deployed
 - the environment

-This library provides a system to store and access those bits of data.
+This library provides a simple method to store and access those bits of data that you can use across all of your apps.

 ### Use